-Calling All Nigerians of All works of Life, Tribe and Religion to Rise Up
+Calling on All Nigerians of All Walks of Life, Tribe and Religion to Rise Up

 The Nigerian nation has existed as independent entity for 6 decades now.
 We have much to be grateful for in terms of human and infrastructural development.
 We have grown from 45 million people at independence in 1960 to over 200 million in population today.
 Our political structures have increased from 12 states to 36 states as of today and a bourgeoning Federal Capital that is fast becoming one of the finest cosmopolitan capitals of the world.

 The Nigerian economy has experienced growth over this 60 years of self-government from the colonial domination of the Great Britain.
 Indeed there is much to thank the heavens for as far as our national journey is concerned.

 However, most Nigerians today will say that is where the story ends.
 They will say beyond the shift in colonialism to self-rule, there isn’t much else to talk about.
 The simple reason being that ordinarily, the country should have been a true giant of Africa by now.
 That Nigeria should be standing among comity of nations today as a force and a voice to reckon with and a country of note on the African continent.

 But that is not the story and reverse is said to be the case here.
 Most Nigerians today and those who are interested in the progress of the country have pointed out that the nation is richly blessed with natural resources including the black gold (crude oil) but it is ravaged by a level of poverty described as unparalleled in the 21st century world.
 It has the largest human population on the continent but it is incapable of harnessing it for optimal national development.
 Nigeria has the biggest economy in black Africa, but imports virtually everything including tooth pick.